perlintern

 const bool utf8_target)

-FALSE for the first "len" bytes of the string "s", but they
+for the first "len" bytes of the string "s", but they are,

-the sequence either is a wide character not representable as a
+sequence either is a wide character not representable as a single

-single byte, or the representation differs depending on whether
+byte, or the representation differs depending on whether the

 Print appropriate "Use of uninitialized variable" warning.